Sad Woman, Happy Coffee

 Having both a clunky drip pot and an ancient Keurig crammed together into the same tiny kitchen corner drove me nuts.
 Finally, I had an excuse to upgrade to the Keurig Duo, the one with both a carafe and a single-cup option.

-But when his beloved machine eventually conked out, he reluctantly agreed.
-Ever the economist, he insisted that we carefully pack up my still-working Keurig "just in case."
+But when his beloved machine also conked out, he reluctantly agreed to the upgrade.
+Ever the economist, he insisted that we carefully pack up my still-working machine "just in case."

 I was delighted.
 We broke it in with our Thanksgiving houseguests, but by February, it was dead.
-I did the cleaning and tried all the necessary steps to fix it, but no bueno.
+I did the cleaning and tried all the recommended steps to fix it, but no bueno.

 We pulled out that backup Keurig, only to find it, too, had inexplicably somehow joined its deceased brethren.